seomoz/qless-core/README.md

 		# The jids that this job is dependent upon
 		'dependencies': [...],

-		# A list of all the stages that this node has gone through, and
+		# A list of all the things that have happened to a job.
+Each entry has
-		# when it was put in that queue, given to a worker, which worker,
-		# and when it was completed.
-(JSON blob)
+		# the keys 'what' and 'when', but it may also have arbitrary keys
+		# associated with it.
 		'history'   : [
 			{
-				'q'     : 'test1',
+				'what'  : 'Popped',
-				'put'   : 1352075209,
+				'when'  : 1352075209,
-				'popped': 1352075300,
-				'done'  : 1352076000,
-				'worker': 'some-hostname-pid'
+				...
 			}, {
 				...
 			}